readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 them and continue with production.
 Their rents have to be produced by future wage labour or successful stock market operations.
 Also the stability of currency depends on successful capitalist growth.
-Eve said correctly: „Even if he retires with a certain size of heard, he does not exit competition but remains dependent on it.“ But in order to relate this verdict to my prior statements one needs to note the following: because the dropouts from the purpose “money accumulation” live on the money they have, their purpose is
+Eve said correctly: „Even if he retires with a certain size of hoard, he does not exit competition but remains dependent on it.“ But in order to relate this verdict to my prior statements one needs to note the following: because the dropouts from the purpose “money accumulation” live on the money they have, their purpose is